-After picking the proper spot, deciding on the right time to plant, and tilling the fertile land, gardeners must select high quality seeds.
-To give their dividend portfolio the best chance to grow, investors should try to think long term and select individual stocks that are not of the “flavor of the day” variety, but instead, tilt toward proven business success.
+After picking the proper spot, deciding on the right time to plant, and tilling the fertile land, gardeners must select high-quality seeds.
+To give their dividend portfolio the best chance to grow, investors should try to think long term.
+Rather than selecting “flavor of the day” individual stocks, consider choosing those with proven business success.
 This means doing some research to find out which companies have managed to regularly grow their business and pay dividends not just for years, but for decades.
-In other words, gardeners want Grade A blueberries, while dividend investors want Grade A blue chips.
+In other words, just as gardeners may want grade A blueberries, dividend investors may want grade A blue chips.

-After planting high quality seeds, now comes the hard part: patiently awaiting growth.
-Patience is an essential trait and not one that enough investors tend to possess.
-While some traders think six months is a long-term investment, Warren Buffett once said: “If you aren’t willing to own a stock for 10 years, don’t even think about owning it for 10 minutes.”
-While a 10-year holding period may not be right for every individual, it does help put you into a proper mindset that you’re buying a minority stake in an actual operating business that “opens its doors” every morning whether stock market sentiment is bullish or bearish.
-If you’ve selected a successful business, it typically means it earns more money than it spends.
-This is a welcomed feature because profits are the direct source of dividend payments.
+Once the high-quality seeds are planted, then comes the hard part: patiently awaiting growth.
+Patience is an essential trait for investors.
+Holding an asset for six months isn’t necessarily a long-term investment.
+Warren Buffett once said: “If you aren’t willing to own a stock for 10 years, don’t even think about owning it for 10 minutes.”
+A 10-year holding period may not be right for every individual, but it illustrates that you’re buying a minority stake in an actual operating business that opens its doors every morning whether stock market sentiment is bullish or bearish.
+If you’ve selected a successful business, that means it typically earns more money than it spends.
+And those profits are the direct source of dividend payments.

-Once the investment has started to show signs of growth, maintenance is essential.
-For many investors who view their stock as the “tree” and the stock’s dividends as its “fruit,” it doesn’t make sense to cut down the tree to access the fruit if they plan to continue enjoying that fruit in future years.
+Once the investment starts to show signs of growth, maintenance is essential.
+For investors who may view their stock as the tree and the dividends as its fruit, it doesn’t make sense to cut down the tree to access the apples.
 Likewise, most long-term investors aren’t looking for excuses to sell their stock, because if they do, they won’t be able to enjoy the possible dividend growth that the stock could continue to provide in future years.
 A solid dividend stock can continue spinning off regular yield.

 But that doesn’t mean you turn a blind eye to your investment and simply hope for the best.
 Any good gardener will tell you that clearing out the dead wood is critical for future growth.
-If an investment is not living up to your expectations and you find that the original prospect of dividend growth has turned into a reality of dividend reduction, then that investment may not be fulfilling its purpose and may need to be “pruned” out of your portfolio.
+If an investment isn’t living up to your expectations and the original prospect of dividend growth has turned into a reality of dividend reduction, then that investment may not be fulfilling its purpose.
+It may need to be “pruned” out of your portfolio.